Online Classes and Workshops with Sue

 Grab my FREE GUIDE

-Articles written by Sue McLeod
+Articles and videos about clay, glazes and studio tips, written by Sue McLeod

 I didn’t always know about measuring specific gravity.
 Of the 10 years that I’ve been mixing glazes, I’ve only been measuring specific gravity for 3 of them.
 It wasn’t a technique I learned in school.
 But… I had heard about it enough times that eventually I used it to try…